Indian Territory: Oklahoma Territory, end of territories upon statehood

 The Oklahoma Organic Act of 1890 created an organized Oklahoma Territory of the United States, with the intent of combining the Oklahoma and Indian territories into a single State of Oklahoma.
 The citizens of Indian Territory tried, in 1905, to gain admission to the union as the State of Sequoyah, but were rebuffed by Congress and an Administration which did not want two new Western states, Sequoyah and Oklahoma.
 Theodore Roosevelt then proposed a compromise that would join Indian Territory with Oklahoma Territory to form a single state.
-This resulted in passage of the Oklahoma Enabling Act, which President Roosevelt signed June 16, 1906. empowered the people residing in Indian Territory and Oklahoma Territory to elect delegates to a state constitutional convention and subsequently to be admitted to the union as a single state.
+This resulted in passage of the Oklahoma Enabling Act, which President Roosevelt signed June 16, 1906.
+This empowered the people residing in Indian Territory and Oklahoma Territory to elect delegates to a state constitutional convention and subsequently to be admitted to the union as a single state.
 Citizens then joined to seek admission of a single state to the Union.

 With Oklahoma statehood in November 1907, Indian Territory was effectively extinguished.
 However, in 2020, the United States Supreme Court prompted a review of tribal lands through its decision in McGirt v.
 Oklahoma.
 Subsequently, almost the entire eastern half of Oklahoma was found to have remained Indian country.

+Population

+Population of the Indian Territory in 1838 was estimated as 94,860 Indians and in 1884 it was estimated as 82,334 Indians.